harinik05/Call-Center-AI/README.md

 ![Untitled Diagram-Page-2 drawio](https://github.com/harinik05/Call-Center-AI/assets/63025647/414e6821-532c-4f48-9fa6-af1b4561cb3c)

-In the figure above, this design pattern is established through
+In the depicted illustration, this design pattern is formed by integrating retrieval and generation methods.
+The data is first stored in the knowledge base and then transferred to the vector database.
+Subsequently, it is retrieved and employed by the Large Language Model (LLM) to craft the given input.
+Following this analysis, it is used to produce the response for users.